MahmudaFerdus/postman-money-transaction-api/README.md

 🔐 Critical Security Vulnerabilities Discovered

-#	Vulnerability	Severity	Status	What Actually Happens (Plain English)
+#	Vulnerability	Severity	Status	What Actually Happens
-1	Zero RBAC Enforcement	🔴 Critical	Exploitable	🚨 A normal Customer can print unlimited money<br>Yes, you read that right.
+1	Zero RBAC Enforcement	:  A normal Customer can print unlimited money<br>Yes, you read that right.
 They just send one request with their customer_token → the server happily creates billions for them.<br>Same as giving every customer the central bank's printing machine — on steroids.
-2	Cross-Role Token Misuse	🔴 Critical	Exploitable	🚨 Customer token = Admin token<br>Endpoints that scream "Admin only!" in the docs actually accept customer_token without complaining.<br>Real example: "Deposit System → Agent" works perfectly with customer token → Customer can silently fund any account like a god — forever.
+2	Cross-Role Token Misuse	: Customer token = Admin token<br>Endpoints that scream "Admin only!" in the docs actually accept customer_token without complaining.<br>Real example: "Deposit System → Agent" works perfectly with customer token → Customer can silently fund any account like a god — forever.
-3	Secret Key Validation Completely Broken	🟠 High	Exploitable	🚨 Just paste 3 lines and become God<br>Take your customer_token + the two "super secret" keys from the environment → send → Instant full Admin + System access.<br>No 2FA.
+3	Secret Key Validation Completely Broken	: Just paste 3 lines and become God<br>Take your customer_token + the two "super secret" keys from the environment → send → Instant full Admin + System access.<br>No 2FA.
 No questions.
 No logs.
 Just god mode unlocked in 1 click.
 🔥 Real-World Attack Scenarios (What an attacker can do in < 2 minutes)

 Attack Scenario	Possible?
 Outcome